shreyashp77/QwenfyUI-Mobile/README.md

 ### 🖼️ Advanced Image Handling
 - **"Before vs After" Slider**: Interactive comparison slider to visualize edit results against the original input (Toggleable in Settings).
 - **HEIC/HEIF Support**: Native support for iPhone image formats with automatic client-side conversion.
-- **Remote Input**: Browse and select images directly from your ComfyUI server's input folder (Easter Egg 😉)
+- **Remote Input**: Browse and select images directly from your ComfyUI server's input folder.
+- **Prompt Manager**: Save and load your favorite prompts.
+(Hidden by default: Tap the lightning icon 7 times to reveal).
+- **Non-Sticky Preview**: The generated result card scrolls naturally with the page for a better mobile experience.
 - **Resolution Control**: Optimized presets (720x1280, 1080x1920, 1080x2560) or **Custom Dimensions** for any aspect ratio.

 ### ⚡ Smart Workflow Tools
 - **Dynamic LoRA Stack**: Add, remove, and configure unlimited LoRAs (up to 10) in Edit mode without touching the backend graph.
 - **Auto-Randomize Seed**: Automatically generates new variations by default (toggleable).
 - **Smart History**:
+  - **Single Image Deletion**: Delete specific images directly from the gallery or preview (removes file from server).
+  - **Clear History**: One-click cleanup of both server history and local output files.
   - Cross-device synchronization.
   - "Use as Input" workflow for iterative generation/editing.
   - Persistent prompt storage.
 - **Resilience**: Auto-retry mechanisms for OOM (Out Of Memory) errors and connection drops.
+Includes CPU offloading for large models on first run.

 ## 🛠️ Prerequisites